abhiravilla/CSCI-8360-Proj2/README.md

 # CSCI-8360-Proj2
-Please see Wiki for descriptions about the each file.
+Please see Wiki for project execution instuctions and descriptions about the each file.